guusj/books/Warbreaker_BrandonSanderson.md

 “Could you . . . move that aside?”
 Siri asked.
 “Let the rain fall on me?”
 The serving women glanced at one another.
 “Just for a little bit,” Siri said.
 “I promise.”
 The women shared frowns, but slowed, allowing Siri’s porters to pull ahead and expose her to the rain.
 She looked up, smiling as the drizzle fell on her face. _Seven days is_ far _too long to spend indoors_, she decided.
 She basked for a long moment, enjoying the cool wetness on her skin and clothing.
 The grass looked inviting.
 She glanced back again.
-“I could walk, you know.” _Feel my toes on those green blades. . . ._
+“I could walk, you know.” _Feel my toes on those green blades . . ._
 The serving women looked very, very uncomfortable about that concept.
 “Or not,” Siri said, turning around as the women sped up, again covering the sky with their canopy.
 Walking was probably a bad idea, considering her dress’s long train.
 She’d eventually chosen a gown far more daring than anything she’d ever worn before.
 The neckline was a touch low, and it had no sleeves.
 It also had a curious design that covered the front of her legs with a short skirt, yet was floor-length in back.
 She’d picked it partially for the novelty, though she blushed every time she thought of how much leg it showed.
 They soon arrived at the arena and her porters carried her up into it.
 Siri was interested to see that it had no ceiling and had a sand-covered floor.
 Just above the floor, a colorful group of people were gathering on ranks of benches.
 Though some of them carried umbrellas, many ignored the light rain, chatting amiably among themselves.
 Siri smiled at the crowd; a hundred different colors and as many different clothing styles were represented.
 It was good to see some variety again, even if that variety was somewhat garish.
 Her porters carried her up to a large stone cleft built into the side of the building.
 Here, her women slid the canopy’s poles into holes in the stone, allowing it to stand freely to cover the entire box.
 Servants scuttled about, getting things ready, and her porters lowered her chair.
 She stood, frowning.
 She was finally free of the palace.
 And yet it appeared she was going to have to sit above everyone else.
-Even the other gods—whom she assumed were in the other canopied boxes—were far away and separated from her by walls.
+Even the other gods—who she assumed were in the other canopied boxes—were far away and separated from her by walls.
 _How is it that they can make me feel alone, even when surrounded by hundreds of people?_ She turned to one of her serving women.
 “The God King.
 Where is he?”
 The woman gestured toward the other boxes like Siri’s.
 “He’s in one of them?”
 Siri asked.